Bea Miller: 2013–2015: Record deal and Not an Apology

 On April 11, 2013, it was officially announced that she was signed to Syco Music and Hollywood Records, marking the first collaborative arrangement between these two labels.
 Shortly after the ending of the second season of The X Factor, Miller changed her name to simply Bea Miller.
-She contributed her voice towards the audio book for Jennifer Donnelly's new book, Deep Blue: Songspell and a promotional song for it called "Open Your Eyes" in 2014.
-She uploaded her new song "Rich Kids" to YouTube in 2014, and it was included in her 2015 album Not an Apology.
-She released a clip of a new song called "Enemy Fire".
+She contributed her voice towards the audio book for Jennifer Donnelly's book, Deep Blue: Songspell and a promotional song for it called "Open Your Eyes" in 2014.
+She uploaded her song "Rich Kids" to YouTube in 2014, and it was included in her 2015 album Not an Apology.
+She released a clip of a song called "Enemy Fire".

 "Enemy Fire" premiered on her own Vevo channel in April 2014.
 She worked with busbee, Jarrad Rogers, Mike Del Rio, and other noteworthy producers for her album.
 Her debut EP Young Blood was released on April 22, 2014, with the lead single "Young Blood".
 Her EP peaked at No. 2 on the iTunes pop albums chart.
 Her EP had a debut peak on Billboard 200 at No. 64.
 Miller opened up for Demi Lovato on select cities for her Demi World Tour.

 In December 2014, she was picked as Elvis Duran's Artist of the Month and was featured on NBC's Today show hosted by Kathy Lee Gifford and Hoda Kotb, where she performed live her single "Young Blood".

 In 2015, Miller was named Radio Disney's newest Next Big Thing artist.
 She appeared on Disney Channel many times with it and promoted her album with it as well.
 Her debut single "Young Blood" won the 2015 Radio Disney Music Awards for "Best Song to Rock Out to With Your BFF".

 Miller released her debut album, Not an Apology, on July 24, 2015, on Hollywood Records.
 The album peaked at No. 7 on the Billboard 200.
 On April 24, 2015, it was announced that Miller would accompany Debby Ryan and Natalie La Rose as opening acts for the summer leg of Fifth Harmony's The Reflection Tour, which began on July 15 in Louisville, Kentucky.
 Miller finished the tour in late August.
 In July 2015, she was chosen by public vote to be the next Vevo Lift artist.